 Emily earned her Master of Science in Social Work from the University of Texas at Austin.
 Prior to receiving her MSSW, Emily gained experience working in the chemical dependency field with individuals experiencing homelessness at an Austin-based non-profit agency.
 This work helped solidify Emily’s passion for working in the co-occurring disorders field and led her to pursue a master’s degree in clinical social work.
 Upon graduation, she continued her work in the homeless service sector, prior to coming to Sage.
-Emily has received extensive training in Motivational Interviewing, and fiends the clinical framework invaluable in her work.
-She operates from a relational approach, bringing warmth, compassion, and humility to the therapeutic process.
+Emily has been part of the Sage Family since its beginning in 2014.
+She has received extensive training in Motivational Interviewing, and finds the clinical framework invaluable in her work.
+She operates from a holistic and relational approach, bringing warmth, creativity, and humility to the therapeutic process.

 Supervised by Susan Gonzales, LPC-S, LMFT